mrsilver76/retrobat-runner/README.md

 - Updated documentation to explain how to use EmulationStation's event system.
 - Fixed a bug where video intros over 5 second long would incorrectly trigger a pop-up claiming that EmulationStation did not appear to be launching.
 - Fixed a bug where buffered controller presses could mean the video intro is inadvertently skipped before it starts.
+- Applied a workaround to correct XInput controllers occasionally being treated as DirectInput, which would stop vibration from working.
+- Tray menu cleaned up and reordered.

 ### 1.4.0 (20th November 2025)
 - Removed automatic preference for `RetroBat-new.exe` because RetroBat v7.5.1 no longer uses this executable and doesn’t delete it during upgrades, so RetroBat Runner can’t rely on it being the correct one.